amargaritov/PTEMagnet_AE/README.md

 ```bash
 cd $REPO_ROOT/evaluation/; mkdir -p results; ./launch_exp.py --experiment_tag asplos21_ae --kernel modified --app mcf --num_experiments 10 --result_dir $(pwd)/results
 ```
 To reproduce the results of Figure 6, one needs to run the script for each benchmark two times: with clean and modified kernel and compare the execution times (`launch_all_exps.sh` automates this process).
+The `launch_all_exps.sh` script lauches each benchmark 25 times and evaluates two configurations, so its execution takes approximately 60 hours in total.

-Note that running all 8 benchmarks once takes approximately 80 minutes.
+[comment]: # Note that running all 8 benchmarks once takes approximately 80 minutes.
 The total running time measurement of the average execution time for one benchmark and one kernel type can be approximately calculated 100 * `total-number-of-experiments`.
-The `launch_all_exps.sh` script lauches each benchmark 25 times and evaluates two configurations, so its execution takes approximately 60 hours in total.